Skip to main content

 Park History

-Dadia-Lefkimi-Soufli received initial protection in 1980 as a nature reserve, with national park status extended and formalized in subsequent years.
-WWF Greece has played a critical role in establishing and managing vulture feeding stations (hides) in the park since the 1990s, significantly enhancing the black vulture population and enabling ecotourism.
-The park was designated a Special Protection Area under the EU Birds Directive and a Natura 2000 site.
-International conservation attention was attracted by scientific surveys in the 1980s that documented the exceptional raptor diversity and identified the threat to the black vulture from declining food availability and human disturbance.
+The Dadia area received initial protection in 1980 as a nature reserve.
+Following decades of growing scientific recognition of its exceptional raptor diversity, the formal national park designation was granted in 2006.
+[1] WWF Greece has played a critical role in establishing and managing vulture feeding stations (hides) in the park since the 1990s, significantly enhancing the cinereous vulture population and enabling ecotourism.
+[2] The park was designated a Special Protection Area under the EU Birds Directive and is included in the Natura 2000 network.
+International conservation attention was attracted by scientific surveys in the 1980s that documented the exceptional raptor diversity and identified threats to the cinereous vulture from declining food availability and human disturbance.

 Major Trails And Attractions